Climbing Vegetables and Fruits

 Most will grow outside happily, given a suitable variety and a warm, sunny, south or west-facing aspect.

-'Ailsa Graig' has to be one of the best tomato varieties.
-It is the old fashioned type with a really beautiful flavour, but there are many favourites around.
 The tall growing varieties are known as 'cordon' varieties, meaning that they are intended to be grown tall, and staked, in order to take up less space.

 With any of the cordon varieties (the tomato plants you will normally see on sale) you can pinch out the growing tip two leaves above the fourth truss of flowers to give a bushier plant, or support them well around posts, canes or an obelisk, and let them grow tall.
 They will need a very sunny spot to grow and ripen properly outdoors.